ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-12-3.md

-Chapter 12: Conclusion: Future Directions for Research and Practice
+Future Directions for Research and Practice
 ===================================================================

 Managing conflict in small businesses is critical for maintaining a productive and harmonious work environment.
 In this book, we have explored various techniques and strategies for managing conflict, balancing personal and professional relationships, and measuring and evaluating conflict management effectiveness.
 As we conclude, let us consider future directions for research and practice in conflict management.